In this tutorial, you create an inventory of Cloud Run services

 configuration steps for the Google Cloud CLI.

-Create a Cloud Storage bucket for uploading reports, where REPORT_ARCHIVE_BUCKET is a globally unique bucket name:
+Create a Cloud Storage bucket for uploading reports:

 In order to limit the privileges that the service has to other infrastructure, you create a service identity and customize the specific IAM permissions necessary to do the work.